TrellixVulnTeam/swahilipython_SCMU/Doc/library/code.rst

 Interactive Console Objects
 ---------------------------

-The :class:`InteractiveConsole` class is a subclass of :class:`InteractiveInterpreter`, and so offers all the methods of the interpreter objects as well as the following additions.
+The :class:`InteractiveConsole` kundi is a subkundi of :class:`InteractiveInterpreter`, and so offers all the methods of the interpreter objects as well as the following additions.